 Where I Stand

 Anthropic committed $50 billion to build data centers on American soil — custom facilities with Fluidstack in Texas and New York, with more sites to come.
 800 permanent jobs.
 2,400 construction jobs.
 Sites coming online throughout 2026.
-This is on top of Amazon’s dedicated $11 billion campus for Anthropic in Indiana, already operational, and a Google Cloud deal worth tens of billions for up to one million TPUs.
+On top of Amazon’s dedicated $11 billion campus in Indiana, already operational.
+On top of a Google Cloud deal worth tens of billions for up to one million TPUs.
 They’re not offshoring.
 They’re not hedging.
 They’re building the compute backbone of American AI leadership on American dirt.

-And the government just designated them a supply chain risk — the same label it puts on foreign adversaries.
+And the government just designated them a supply chain risk.

 I’m a CISSP.
-I built and ran a security company for twenty years.
-I’ve sat in rooms where the contract said one thing and the verbal assurance said another, and I learned early that verbal assurances evaporate the moment the relationship gets uncomfortable.
+I built and ran a cloud infrastructure company for twenty years.
 Anthropic asked for what every competent security professional would ask for: put the guardrails in the contract, not in the side conversation.
+They got blacklisted for it.

 Brazil 1984: government controlled technology — the industry was destroyed and never recovered.
 Apple 2016: refused the FBI’s backdoor — vindicated by history.
 Anthropic 2026: refused to remove safety guardrails — blacklisted, but standing.